YDD9/YDD9-YDD9.github.io/_posts/2017-11-14-Oracle-Virtualbox-Linux.md

  'Debian GNU/Linux 7.0.0 _Wheezy_ - Official amd64 CD Binary-1 20130504-14:44'
 in the drive '/media/cdrom/' and press enter

+$ nano /etc/apt/sources.list
+or
 $ vi /etc/apt/sources.list

-You might find a deb cdrom:[Debian GNU/Linux 7.0.0 _Wheezy_ - Official amd64 CD Binary-1 20130504-14:44]/ wheezy main line indicating a local CDROM as a package source.
+You might find a
+deb cdrom:[Debian GNU/Linux 7.0.0 _Wheezy_ - Official amd64 CD Binary-1 20130504-14:44]/ wheezy main
+line indicating a local CDROM as a package source.

 Comment it out by placing a # symbol at the beginning of the line and save the file.
+Or place cursor at the beginning of the line and type dd to delete the line, :wq save and quit vi editor.
 ```

 To update the sources.list and config it as your own Debian distribution, here mine is stretch https://wiki.debian.org/SourcesList